Heavy weather and rough sea conditions can be a dangerous combination when you’re out on the water.

-But let’s say your phone dies.
+But let’s say your phone dies or you lose cell signal.
 It’s a good idea to have a backup cell battery or battery charger, but even that’s not enough.
 Our cell phones aren’t invincible.
 They die from overheating, they die from playing our music all day and, heck, we even drop them in the water and lose them from time to time.
 Don’t rely on only a smartphone!

-Instead, take a hand crank transmitter radio to listen for weather conditions.
+Instead, take a hand crank transmitter radio (check price on Amazon) to listen for weather conditions.
 I still take one camping all the time—just in case.
-Never need to worry abut dead batteries or battery corrosion.
+Never need to worry about dead batteries or battery corrosion.

 2. Calculate wind knots